-This article originally published in Loganair’s FlightLOG magazine, December 2018.
+This article was originally published in Loganair’s FlightLOG magazine, December 2018.

 When Rona Fairhead, the Minister of State at the Department for International Trade, requalified as a pilot last year, she will have been amazed by how little has changed in the cockpit since she first learned to fly a couple of decades ago.
 Sure, navigation can now be done on your phone, and there is no longer the need to get out a slide rule to calculate the wind effect on your planned journey, but the technology in the cockpit is essentially the same as it was then, and even for years before.